happybeing/svelte-iux/README.md

 Note `build` and `dev` scripts are not applicable when using iUX in a Svelte app as this should always compile from source, otherwise different Svelte compilers may be used which will introduce bugs.

-They are left in place to simplify merging of upstream changes from https://github.com/rixo/[svench-component-template](https://github.com/rixo/svench-component-template).
+They are left in place to simplify merging of upstream changes from the [svench-component-template](https://github.com/rixo/svench-component-template).

 ### Using Svench

-Each component has a '.svench' file next to the '.svelte' component file, and this file is used by Svench to create its menu, and provide the context for displaying and interacting with the component.
+Each component has a '.svench' file (next to each '.svelte' component file) which is used by Svench to create its menu and provide the context for displaying and interacting with the component.

 For more on these, see the [Svench README](https://github.com/rixo/svench/).

 ## LICENSE
-See LICENSE.

-TL;DR:
-- **Svelte iUX** Compnents are under GPLv3
+**Svelte iUX** Compnents are under GPLv3 (for details see ./LICENSE)